| The Calm It haunts the people's dream of

 Lethargy becomes

-A memory struggling back to mind
+contagious as A memory struggling back to mind

 From within the fallen walls,